How to Stop Missing Client Calls in TherapyNotes: A Therapist’s Guide (2026)

 Caller: “Wednesday at 3 is perfect.
 What should I expect?”

 AI: “Your initial session with Dr. Williams is 60 minutes.
 She will discuss your concerns and create a treatment plan together.
-I will send you intake forms through the client portal before your appointment.
+I’ll send you intake forms through the client portal before your appointment.
 Can I get your name and email to confirm?”

 The AI knows your clinicians, specialties, insurance panels, and availability — all synced from TherapyNotes.
 It handles insurance questions, scheduling, and intake naturally.